How to use Nikon IX Nikkor APS lenses on digital cameras

 We've successfully used all four of the IX Nikkor lenses on our Panasonic G1 and GH1 using a Nikon G to Micro Four Thirds adapter.
 As with all such adapters the operation of the lens is fully manual.
 Focusing is simple using the camera's EVF or LCD, and exposure works fine in aperture priority auto and manual modes.
 As there's no aperture ring on the lens, the one on the adapter is used to stop the lens down if required.

-The lenses may also work with Nikon G adapters for other mirrorless cameras such as the Samsung NX, Pentax Q and Nikon 1 ranges, but please double check compatibility with the suppliers of other adapters.
+The lenses may also work with Nikon G adapters for other mirrorless cameras such as the Canon EOS M, Fujifilm X, Leica CL (2017), T and TL, Ricoh GXR Mount A12, Nikon 1 and Z50, Samsung NX (but see below) and Pentax Q, but please double-check compatibility with the suppliers of these adapters before purchase.
 We've tried all four IX lenses on a Nikon G to Sony NEX adapter, and they fit and work fine.

 Added 14 June 2010